google/security-research/kernelctf/rules.md

     * This reward is based on whether the exploit works on GKE AutoPilot or not.
 AutoPilot currently does not enable unprivileged user namespaces and they are also considering disabling io\_uring.

-  * Currently, there are two instances available, with kernel versions 5.10 and 5.15 respectively.
+  * Currently, there are two instances (COS 97 and COS 105) available, with kernel versions 5.10 and 5.15 respectively (soon we will switch to COS 105 and COS 109 - 5.15 & 6.1).
 The reward is the same regardless of which instance was exploited (the reward is not doubled if both were exploited).

   * We may change the number of instances or their kernel versions, but will announce this at least 1 month in advance (via [#kernelctf-announcements](https://discord.gg/AjGJ3acF2e)).